HomeMy WebLinkAbout1932-08-23 51

 a sash greenhouse, but the Building Inspector found that he

---was putting up a very poor and unsightly building and
+was putting up a very poor and unsightly building and

-putting a proper foundation under the greenhouse.
+case. putting a proper foundation under the greenhouse,

-Dir.
-Monnehan appeared before the Board and stated that
+Mr. Monnehan appeared before the Board and stated that

-he would be'willing to putthe proper foundation under the
+he would be 'willing to putthe proper foundation under the

 new building if he could have the permit.
 He presented